 It is difficult to obtain visitor visas from some countries, and in the case of family visits, you may be required to obtain a sponsored visitor visa, which often involves putting up a bond which is returned to you when your relative leaves.
 In other cases, the family member in Australia may be required to lodge an appeal to the Administrative Appeals Tribunal in order to succeed.

 A long time ago, visas for Australia were cheap and the costing transparent.
-Today there are many obvious and not so obvious costs, you can start by looking at http://www.border.gov.au/Trav/Visa/Fees).
+Today there are many obvious and not so obvious costs.
+You can start by looking at https://immi.homeaffairs.gov.au/visas/getting-a-visa/fees-and-charges/overview.
 Watch out for significant “second visa application charges”, “further application onshore” costs and the Department’s credit card surcharge.